fireclouu/gb_emulator/README.md

-# GameBoy emulator
+# GB emulator
-Written in C
+My attempt to create Gameboy emulator in C

+#### Using SDL2 for graphics handling